openmelody/mt-plugin-theme-manager/README.md

 Tip: use Config Assistant to add user-fillable fields to your theme, as well as for the static file copy feature, negating the need to include an `mt-static` folder with your theme distribution!

+Tip: be sure to increment your theme's version number after making changes.
+Keeping a "version history" makes it easy to know when a new feature was added, for example.
+Incrementing the version number is also how Theme Manager knows how to provide users with a button to upgrade the theme.

 The following keys are available: